 On your last day, after arriving back at base camp or Ponil for South or North itineraries respectively, your crew will compete (weather permitting) in a series of light-hearted riding games against the other cavalcade crew that began their trek at the same time.
 This event is called Gymkhana (jim-CON-uh) and is meant to be the culmination of your trek and a demonstration of the horsemanship skills you have honed during your week in the saddle.

-THE PHILMONT GYMKHANA PATCH

-A patch awarded by Philmont to each participant after the gymkhana competition on the afternoon of your last day.
+THE PHILMONT GYMKHANA PATCH A patch awarded by Philmont to each participant after the Gymkhana competition on the last afternoon of the trek.

 NOTES

 NOTES

 INDEX